ItsSunnyMonster/sunnymonster.dev/README.md

 The following listing is only an explanation of how licensing works for different types of files.
 If it is different than what the file headers say, always refer to the file headers as the "source of truth".

-- Source Code: GPL 3.0 or later
+- Source Code: AGPL 3.0 or later
 - Post and Post Assets: CC BY SA 4.0
 - Social Icons: Font Awesome CC BY 4.0
 - My Logos: All Rights Reserved